How to Create a Killer Podcast Intro and Outro?

 1. Provide Value and Interesting Cliffhangers

 Let’s begin from day one.
 Imagine you have never listened to your podcast before.
-Or, get a friend or colleague who actually has never heard before.
+Or, get a friend or colleague who has never heard before.
 No matter what you’re creating, there’s only one fact: the audience wants value.

 Whether your listeners want to be inspired, relaxed, or educated, you must provide value to your audience.
 Give them something interesting within the initial few minutes of your episode.

 Moreover, let them understand what they can gain from the rest of the episode.
-Always remember, delivery is fundamental.
+Always remember, that delivery is fundamental.
 Keep your information appealing, consistent, and thought-provoking.

 2. Keep the Script to the Point and Short

-While creating your intro’s script, try not to go too long.
+While creating your intro script, try not to go too long.
 A quick, simple, and pleasant intro coupled with excellent music makes a huge difference.
 Introductions that are way too deep are particularly avoided by listeners.